Commonwealth Sport: Organisation

-CGF General Assembly
+General Assembly

-The General Assembly is the ultimate governance and authority in the CGF with powers to vote on decisions, including on which cities and Commonwealth Games Association's will host the Commonwealth Games.
+The General Assembly is the ultimate governance and authority in Commonwealth Sport, with powers to vote on decisions, including on which cities and Commonwealth Games Association's will host the Commonwealth Games.
 It consists of 3 or more representatives of a Commonwealth Games Association of each member countries and territories, the Vice-Patron, Life Vice-Presidents and the members of the Executive Board.

-Sessions of the General Assembly are chaired by the CGF President, with each CGA and the President having one vote.
+Sessions of the General Assembly are chaired by the Commonwealth Sport President, with each CGA and the President having one vote.
 However the Vice-Patron, Life Vice-Presidents, the Executive Board, representatives of an Organising Committee (OC) of a Commonwealth Games and observers invited by the President may deliberate but do not have voting powers at the General Assembly.

 Honours

-As well as awarding medals to athletes, the Federation may award membership of the Order of Merit (Commonwealth Games Federation) for distinguished services rendered to the Commonwealth Games movement, including the games themselves, to the federation and to a Commonwealth Games Association.
+As well as awarding medals to athletes, Commonwealth Sport may award membership of the Order of Merit (Commonwealth Sport) for distinguished services rendered to the Commonwealth Games movement, including the games themselves, to the federation and to a Commonwealth Games Association.
 The honour is awarded on the recommendation of the Executive Board at the General Assembly.

-On recommendation of the Executive Board, at General Assembly the federation may also elect Life Vice-Presidents, providing there are no more than six Life Vice-Presidents at a time as an award for services to the CGF.
+On recommendation of the Executive Board, at General Assembly the federation may also elect Life Vice-Presidents, providing there are no more than six Life Vice-Presidents at a time as an award for services to Commonwealth Sport.
 Former Chairmen and presidents automatically become a Life Vice-President.

 Leadership

-The President of the Commonwealth Games Federation is responsible for chairing the Executive Board and the General Assembly.
+The President of Commonwealth Sport is responsible for chairing the Executive Board and the General Assembly.
 A candidate is elected to the position by the General Assembly the year following the Commonwealth Games.
 Other duties include inviting the Head of the Commonwealth for the opening and closing declaration of the games and overseeing the preparations for upcoming events.

 Previously before the XVI Commonwealth Games in 1998, the President was a ceremonial role, taking on the duties of the Vice-Patron.
 The late Prince Philip, Duke of Edinburgh served as the president between 1955 and 1990.
-The chairman was elected by the General Assembly as head of the Commonwealth Games Federation.
+The chairman was elected by the General Assembly as head of Commonwealth Sport.